postsharp/Metalama.Documentation/content/conceptual/aspects/fabrics-advising.md

 uid: fabrics-advising
 ---

-# Advising the current type
+# Advising a single type with a fabric

 Instead of using aspects, you can advise the current type using a type fabric.
 A type fabric is a compile-time nested class that works as a type-level aspect added to the target type.